 The supplier's right to interrupt electricity supply is restricted according to the Electricity Market Act.
 According to the Section 27i the supply of electricity can be interrupted if the electricity user has materially defaulted on the payments to be made to the supplier or to the distribution network operator, or has otherwise materially infringed against the obligations based on the contract.
-Before interrupting the supply of electricity, the electricity user must be sent a written notification of the default on payment or of the breach of contract, and a separate warning of disconnecting the supply of electricity, which is sent at the earliest two weeks after sending the notification.
-The supply of electricity may be disconnected at the earliest five weeks after the payment has fallen due or after the electricity user has been informed of some other breach of contract for the first time, and the breach of contract has not been rectified in time before disconnecting the supply of electricity.
+Before interrupting the supply of electricity, the electricity user must be sent a written notification of the default on payment or of the breach of contract, and a separate warning of disconnecting the supply of electricity may be disconnected at the earliest five weeks after the payment has fallen due or after the electricity user has been informed of some other breach of contract for the first time, and the breach of contract has not been rectified in time before disconnecting the supply of electricity.